bullioncapital/nodes/README.md

 ```bash
 could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network
 ```
-then uncomment the network section of the `docker-compose` and provide unique subnet mask to each of the four networks.
+then uncomment the `networks` section of the `docker-compose` and provide unique subnet mask to each of the four networks.

 ****
 ## 2. Database Initialization